Clothworkers' South 3.08

 Translation, translanguaging and code-switching

-Kelli is an associate fellow of the Higher Education Academy: https://www.heacademy.ac.uk/individuals/fellowship/associate-fellow.
-She is also a freelance lighting design tutor at the London Academy of Music and Dramatic Art.
+I am an associate fellow of the Higher Education Academy: https://www.heacademy.ac.uk/individuals/fellowship/associate-fellow.
+I am also a freelance lighting design tutor at the London Academy of Music and Dramatic Art.

-For PCI, Kelli teaches (or has taught) on the following modules:
+For PCI, I teach (or have taught) on the following modules:

 PECI1703 Performance Project 1